DarienLibrary/website_content/content/_finished/faq/faq.md

 The Children's Library has the [TEA Room](/tearoom "TEA Room") makerspace for children in grades 3 to 6.
 It includes a 3D printer.
 We host librarian-led programs and children may use the room with their grown-up when the room is available.
 Contact the Children's Library at [203-669-5235](tel:203-669-5235 "203-669-5235") or send an [email](mailto:childrenslibrary@darienlibrary.org "email") to make a reservation.
 <br />
 <br />

-#### Digital Media Lab
-For those 14 and up, the [Digital Media Lab](/dml "Digital Media Lab") is available.
-The DML is focused on digitizing video tapes, photos, slides, and negatives.
-You can also record and edit videos and audio.
-Some of the software avialble includes Pages, Numbers, Keynote, and Office 2016 Suite (Word, Excel, PowerPoint, OneNote).
-Contact the Help Desk at [203-669-5238](tel:2036695238 "203-669-5238") or send an [email](mailto:helpdesk@darienlibrary.org "email") to make a reservation.

 </div>
 </div>